 Cataract Falls Trail

-Back on Hwy 1, as the road pops over the range after the Panoramic Hwy turnoff heading for Stinson Beach, there’s a small pullout for the Miwok Trail on both sides of the road, another of many walking trails along the ridgelines overlooking the Pacific Ocean that lead down to the ocean through the treeless meadows of the Golden Gate National Recreation Area overlooking the blueness of the ocean.
+As the road pops over the range after the Panoramic Hwy turnoff heading for Stinson Beach, there’s a small pullout for the Miwok Trail on both sides of the road, another of many walking trails along the ridge lines overlooking the Pacific Ocean that lead down to the ocean through the treeless meadows of the Golden Gate National Recreation Area overlooking the blueness of the ocean.

 Nearby is home to Star Wars creator George Lucas along Lucas Valley Road.
 Much of the land has been saved from development by a network of ranches that haven’t changed hands in a century.
 In 2010, Marin County’s ocean beaches were listed as the cleanest in the state.